There’s a quote that has been tossed around the online space in the past few years as a reminder of our strengths and limitations.

 I frequently work with my team to branch out and try new things.
 They're already smart, so I want to add more smarts to the room.
 When new opportunities or models come up in online content and publishing, I’ll post to our internal Slack channel, asking who would be willing to take the lead and research everything on it to either share or implement.

 As a manager, I get a new product or feature to offer clients, which means more revenue in the company, which means more pay for the team members.
-From my experience both being a team member and leading a team, people like it when they can make more money.
+From my experience both being a team member and leading a development team, people like it when they can make more money.

 As a team member, when I was asked to work on these special projects, it was empowering and exciting.
 Someone placed their confidence in my prior abilities to be among the smartest in the room, knowing that I may start out with idiocy, but eventually work my way up to expertise that brings value.